MoTs in Harlow

 Many test fails are due to simple items, such as broken bulbs or worn windscreen wipers, that the motorist could check and fix for themselves before the test.

-4 million people lack an MoT
+4 million people lack a MoT

 A 2017 survey revealed that up to 4 million UK drivers had not had their car MoT tested in time.
 This puts them at risk of a fine of up to £1,000.
 The usual reason is not a deliberate attempt to dodge the test, just forget fullness.